Yunxiang-Li/Cpp_Primer/Chapter 6. Functions/Chapter 6. Functions.md

 double *reset(double *);
 ```

 (a) Illegal, since `const` in `const int` is a high const which will not affect the input(whether input int is a plain int or a const int).
-Therefore the compiler will treat two functions like same one and function redeclaration is illegal.
+Therefore the compiler will not treat two functions as overloaded functions and thus function redeclaration is illegal.

+(b) Illegal, compiler will not treat two functions as overloaded functions if the only difference is return type.

+(c) Legal, both return type and parameter type are different thus compiler will treat two functions as overloaded functions.